Docker

 • Missing shared libraries

-• Permission problems with .cache directory
+• Permission issues with the .cache directory

 Connectivity Issues